 un_i[n]verso - audiovisual sculpture

-un_i[n]verso – audiovisual sculpture is a site specific work for sound, video, metal sculptures, light and shadow.
-The work stems from the desire to explore the broad concept of matter, between concreteness and transparency, with the aim of establishing a system in which different types of media merge with each other.
-Thus, creating an artistic form in which the viewer no longer perceived them as separated, but rather experiences them as a whole.
-On a dramaturgical level, it can be summarized as slow exploration that starts from macroscopic dimensions, those of digital landscapes, entering deconstructed cities and their details, floating between reality and imagination.
-“It is a synthetic work.
-That becomes political, then pictorial, then architectural, then mineral to become in the end cosmological”.
-(Lucrezia Nardi)
+The work arises from the desire to explore the broad concept of matter, situated between concreteness and transparency, aiming to establish a system in which different media merge with one another.
+This creates an artistic form in which the viewer no longer perceives the elements as separate, but rather experiences them as an integrated whole.
+On a dramaturgical level, it can be summarized as a slow exploration that begins with digital landscapes and moves into deconstructed cities and architectures and their details, floating between reality and imagination.

 Commissioned by